 Accommodation.
 Plenty of good campsites, an increasing number of which offer pilgrims the use of a tent or mobile home for the night.
-There are small hotels and chambres d’hôtes in most villages but pre-booking is advisable.
-The first dedicated pilgrim hostel should open in 2010 in Saint-Paul-en-Born.
-Details of all accommodation and appropriate websites are given in the route guide.
+There are small hotels and chambres d’hôtes in most villages, but pre-booking is advisable.
+Details of all accommodation and appropriate websites are given in the route guides below.

 Maps and guides.

 Cyclists.
-Certain parts of the walkers’ route are accessible to cyclists but in other places alternatives need to be taken, as detailed in the Confraternity guide.
+Certain parts of the walkers’ route are accessible to cyclists but in other places alternatives need to be taken, as detailed in the CSJ PDF guide.